-- Follow the manufacturer's instructions and train employees for the use of all chemicals (e.g. concentration, application method, personal protective equipment, and contact time, etc.). - If surfaces are dirty, they should be cleaned using soap and water prior to disinfection. - After disinfection-level chemicals are used on food contact surfaces, they must be washed, rinsed, and sanitized with chemicals and concentrations approved for food contact surfaces. - High touch surfaces include, but are not limited to, shopping carts/baskets, conveyor belts, lane dividers, electronic payment and point of sale terminals, pens, self-checkout lanes, refrigerator/freezer door handles, restrooms, soda fountain touchpoints, counters, and tables and chairs.
+- After disinfection-level chemicals are used on food contact surfaces, they must be washed, rinsed, and sanitized with chemicals and concentrations approved for food contact surfaces. - High touch surfaces include, but are not limited to, shopping carts/baskets, conveyor belts, lane dividers, electronic payment and point of sale terminals, pens, self-checkout lanes, refrigerator/freezer door handles, restrooms, soda fountain touchpoints, counters, and tables and chairs.
 Back of the house high touch surfaces include but are not limited to machinery buttons, faucet handles, door handles, and refrigerator/freezer handles or push plates.

-Employee Health Policy: Continue your employee health policy of excluding or restricting food handlers with vomiting, diarrhea, fever with sore throat, infected wounds on the hands and arms, and jaundice.
+Employee Health Policy: Continue the facility's employee health policy of excluding or restricting food handlers with vomiting, diarrhea, fever with sore throat, infected wounds on the hands and arms, and jaundice.
 In addition:

-- Consider using an "Employee Screening Questionnaire" for COVID-19 symptoms at the beginning of each person's shift. - Employees with laboratory-confirmed COVID-19 shall be excluded.
-If an employee is confirmed to have COVID-19, employers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality. - Employees who have symptoms of fever, cough, or shortness of breath should notify their supervisor and stay home. - Sick employees should follow the CDC recommendations for "What To Do if You Are Sick." - Employees should not return to work until ALL THREE things have happened: - No fever for at least three full days without the use medicine that reduces fever AND - Other symptoms such as cough or shortness of breath have improved AND - At least 7 days have passed since the first symptoms appeared. - Employees who appear to have symptoms upon arrival at work or who become sick during the shift should immediately be sent home and follow the CDC recommendations for "What To Do if You Are Sick." - Employees who are well but who have a household member sick with COVID-19 should self-quarantine for 14 days and monitor their health.
-They should call their healthcare provider and the SNHD if they develop symptoms suggestive of COVID-19 during their self-isolation.
+- Use an Employee Screening Questionnaire for COVID-19 symptoms at the beginning of each person's shift.\ - Employees with laboratory-confirmed COVID-19 shall be excluded.
+If an employee is confirmed to have COVID-19, employers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality.\ - Employees who have symptoms of fever, or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of smell or taste, congestion or runny nose, nausea or vomiting, or diarrhea should notify their supervisor and stay home.\ - Sick employees should follow the CDC recommendations for "What to Do If You Are Sick." - o Employees should not return to work until: - No fever for at least 24 hours without the use medicine that reduces fever and other symptoms (such as, cough, shortness of breath) have improved; AND, - At least 10 days have passed since the first symptoms appeared. - Employees who appear to have symptoms upon arrival at work or who become sick during the shift should immediately be sent home and follow the CDC recommendations for "What to Do If You Are Sick."\ - Employees who are well but who have a household member sick with COVID-19 should self-quarantine following CDC guidance and monitor their health.
+They should call their healthcare provider and the Health District if they develop symptoms suggestive of COVID-19 during this time.\